s311354/Louis/_posts/2022-01-14-Introduction_of_Basic_Graph_Traversal_Algorithm.md

 - Detect Cycle in a Directed Graph: check whether the graph contains a cycle or not
 - Iterate in a Directed Graph:  pointing to all of vertices in the directed graph

+Here is the C++ interface of graph traversing:
 <details markdown=block>
 <summary markdown=span>*directedGraph.cc*</summary>
 <div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb" style="font-size: 60%">int main(int argc, char *argv[])